Spouses involved in divorces frequently have an immediate need for cash at the time their divorce is finalized. Parties

 Can I Withdraw Money From A Retirement Account In A Divorce?

 Spouses involved in divorces frequently have an immediate need for cash at the time their divorce is finalized.
 This may be prompted by the need to pay bills or make a down payment on residence.
-Often, the only significant assets of parties at the conclusion of divorce are funds in employer-sponsored qualified retirement accounts, such as 401(k)s or other defined contribution plans.
+Often, the only significant assets of parties at the conclusion of divorce are funds in employer-sponsored qualified retirement accounts.
+These include 401(k)s or other defined contribution plans.
 A lack of any significant non-retirement assets often leads spouses to seek a withdraw from a retirement account.

 In these instances, the 401(k)s or other qualified retirement accounts will be divided between the parties.
-The party receiving funds from his or her spouse’s retirement account is known as the “alternate payee.”
-There are no tax consequences or penalties at the time of the transfer so long as the parties obtain a Qualified Domestic Relations Order (“QDRO”) from the court and the funds are rolled into an Individual Retirement Account (“IRA”) in the name of the alternate payee.
+The party receiving funds from a spouse’s retirement account is known as the “alternate payee.”
+There are no tax consequences or penalties at the time of the transfer, provided conditions are met.
+The parties must obtain a Qualified Domestic Relations Order (“QDRO”) from the court.
+The funds must also be rolled into an Individual Retirement Account (“IRA”) in the name of the alternate payee.